|

 Disney world's Cinderella castle sideview

-1 Tomorrowland
+Tomorrowland

-Believe it or not- Tomorrowland is excellent for getting away from the masses.
+Believe it or not, Tomorrowland is excellent for getting away from the masses.
 The Carousel of Progress is a pretty quiet place in Magic Kingdom.
 The ride has an annoyingly repetitive song, but it is peaceful, rarely crowded, and the air conditioning is incredible.

 If you’re not into the Carousel of Progress, which I don’t understand, there are other options.
 The Tomorrowland Transit Authority is nearby and has a short line.
 It is an open-air car that you ride that circles above Tomorrowland.
-When looking for quiet at the Magic Kingdom, our family can squeeze into one car or split among two cars if we need a bit more space.
+When looking for a quiet place at the Magic Kingdom, our family can squeeze into one car or split among two cars if we need a bit more space.
 This area makes for a lovely break if we want to take it easy.

 Relaxing in the Quiet at the Magic Kingdom